Analysis of three dimensional potential problems in non-homogeneous media with physics-informed deep collocation method using material transfer learning and sensitivity analysis: Numerical examples

 \section{Numerical examples}

-In this section, several numerical tests are studied to give guidance to the further application of this method, such as a suitable configurations of neural networks, sampling method, optimizers for training.
-Also, different material variations in one or more coordinates of this inhomogeneous media are studied to unveil the patterns of potential function with deep neural networks.
-The relative error between the predicted potential function and the analytical solution for different neural network configurations are computed as the evaluation metric:
+In this section, several cases are considered testing the accuracy and efficiency of our DCM including the influence of suitable NN configurations, sampling methods and optimizers taking advantage of GSA.
+Also, different material variations using material transfer learning are studied.
+The accuracy is measured in the relative error between the predicted solution and the analytical solution: